 - 10.2 Any New IPR created under the Contract is owned by the Buyer.
-The Buyer gives the Supplier an irrevocable, royalty-free, non-exclusive, non-transferable licence to use, copy, and adapt any Existing IPRs and the New IPR which the Supplier reasonably requires for the purpose of fulfilling its obligations during the Term and for the purpose of exploiting (both commercially and non-commercial in pursuit of the Supplier's charitable objectives) the New IPR developed under the Contract.
-This licence is sub-licensable to a Subcontractor for the purpose of enabling the Supplier under these same conditions, and in that case the Subcontractor must enter into a confidentiality undertaking with the Supplier on the same terms as set out in clause 15 (What you must keep confidential). - 10.3 Unless otherwise agreed in writing, the Supplier and the Buyer will record any New IPR and keep this record updated throughout the Term. - 10.4 Where a Party acquires ownership of intellectual property rights incorrectly under this Contract, it must do everything reasonably necessary to complete a transfer assigning them in writing to the other Party on request and at its own cost. - 10.5 Neither Party has the right to use the other Party's intellectual property rights, including any use of the other Party's names, logos or trademarks, except as provided in this clause 10 or otherwise agreed in writing. - 10.6 If any claim is made against the Buyer for actual or alleged infringement of a third party's intellectual property arising out of, or in connection with, the supply or use of the Deliverables (an "IPR Claim"), then the Supplier indemnifies the Buyer against all losses, damages, costs or expenses (including professional fees and fines) incurred as a result of the IPR Claim. - 10.7 If an IPR Claim is made or anticipated, the Supplier must at its own option and expense, either: - 10.7.1 obtain for the Buyer the rights in clause 10.1 without infringing any third party intellectual property rights; and - 10.7.2 replace or modify the relevant item with substitutes that don't infringe intellectual property rights without adversely affecting the functionality or performance of the Deliverables. - 10.7.3 If the Supplier is not able to resolve the IPR Claim to the Buyer's reasonable satisfaction within a reasonable time, the Buyer may give written notice that it terminates the Contract from the date set out in the notice, or where no date is given in the notice, the date of the notice.
-On termination, the consequences of termination in clauses 11.5.1 shall apply. - 10.8 The Supplier shall not use in the Delivery of the Deliverables any Third Party IPR unless: - 10.8.1 the Buyer gives its approval to do so; and - 10.8.2 one of the following conditions applies:
+The Buyer gives the Supplier a royalty-free, non-exclusive, non-transferable licence to use, copy, and adapt any Existing IPRs and the New IPR which the Supplier reasonably requires for the purpose of fulfilling its obligations during the Term and commercially exploiting the New IPR developed under the Contract.
+This licence is sub-licensable to a Subcontractor for the purpose of enabling the Supplier to fulfil its obligations under the Contract, and in that case the Subcontractor must enter into a confidentiality undertaking with the Supplier on the same terms as set out in clause 15 (What you must keep confidential). - 10.3 Unless otherwise agreed in writing, the Supplier and the Buyer will record any New IPR and keep this record updated throughout the Term. - 10.4 Where a Party acquires ownership of intellectual property rights incorrectly under this Contract, it must do everything reasonably necessary to complete a transfer assigning them in writing to the other Party on request and at its own cost. - 10.5 Neither Party has the right to use the other Party's intellectual property rights, including any use of the other Party's names, logos or trademarks, except as provided in this clause 10 or otherwise agreed in writing. - 10.6 If any claim is made against the Buyer for actual infringement of a third party's intellectual property as determined by a court of competent jurisdiction, arising out of, or in connection with, the supply or use of the Deliverables (an "IPR Claim"), then the Supplier indemnifies the Buyer against all direct losses, damages, costs or expenses (including professional fees and fines) incurred as a result of the IPR Claim. - 10.7 If an IPR Claim is made or anticipated, the Supplier must at its own option and expense, either: - 10.7.1 obtain for the Buyer the rights in clause 10.1 without infringing any third party intellectual property rights; and - 10.7.2 replace or modify the relevant item with substitutes that don't infringe intellectual property rights without adversely affecting the functionality or performance of the Deliverables. - 10.7.3 If the Supplier is not able to resolve the IPR Claim to the Buyer's reasonable satisfaction within a reasonable time, the Buyer may give written notice that it terminates the Contract from the date set out in the notice, or where no date is given in the notice, the date of the notice.
+On termination, the consequences of termination in clauses 11.5.1 shall apply.